A Mighty Fortress Is Our God: Compositions based on the hymn

 The hymn has been used by numerous composers, including Johann Sebastian Bach.
 There is a version for organ, BWV 720, written early in his career, possibly for the organ at Divi Blasii, Mühlhausen.
 He used the hymn as the basis of his chorale cantata Ein feste Burg ist unser Gott, BWV 80 written for a celebration of Reformation Day.
 Bach also set the tune twice in his Choralgesänge (Choral Hymns), BWV 302 and BWV 303 (for four voices).
 Two orchestrations of Bach's settings were made by conductors Leopold Stokowski and Walter Damrosch.
 Dieterich Buxtehude also wrote an organ chorale setting (BuxWV 184), as did Johann Pachelbel.
 George Frideric Handel used fragments of the melody in his oratorio Solomon.
 Georg Philipp Telemann also made a choral arrangement of this hymn and prominently used an extract of the verses beginning Mit unsrer Macht ist nichts getan in his famous Donnerode.

 Felix Mendelssohn used it as the theme for the fourth and final movement of his Symphony No. 5, Op.
-107 (1830), which he named Reformation in honor of the Reformation started by Luther.
-Joachim Raff wrote an Overture (for orchestra), Ein feste Burg ist unser Gott, Op.
-127. Giacomo Meyerbeer quoted it in his five-act grand opera Les Huguenots (1836), and Richard Wagner used it as a "motive" in his "Kaisermarsch" ("Emperor's March"), which was composed to commemorate the return of Kaiser Wilhelm I from the Franco-Prussian War in 1871.
+107 (1830), which he named Reformation in honor of the Reformation started by Luther; Joachim Raff wrote an Overture (for orchestra), Ein feste Burg ist unser Gott, Op.
+127; Carl Reinecke quoted the hymn in his "Zur Reformationsfeier" Overture Op.
+191; Giacomo Meyerbeer quoted it in his five-act grand opera Les Huguenots (1836); Charles-Valentin Alkan wrote an impromptu on this theme for pedal piano (in E♭ major Op.
+69, 1866); and Richard Wagner used it as a "motive" in his "Kaisermarsch" ("Emperor's March"), which was composed to commemorate the return of Kaiser Wilhelm I from the Franco-Prussian War in 1871.
 Two organ settings were written by Max Reger: his chorale fantasia Ein' feste Burg ist unser Gott, Op.
 27, and a much shorter chorale prelude as No. 6 of his 52 Chorale Preludes, Op.
 67, in 1902.
 Claude Debussy quoted the theme in his suite for piano duet, En blanc et noir.
 Alexander Glazunov quoted the melody in his Finnish Fantasy, Op.
 88.